GiovanniZotta/distributedsystems1/roadmap.md

 CLIENT: After a timeout, the client aborts by doing nothing.
 SERVER: **abort after a timeout**

-#### The coordinator crashes during a 2-PC
+#### The coordinator crashes during a 2-PC (after receiving TXN_END)

-* before sending a vote:
+* before the server has received a vote request:
+  * SERVER: after a timeout, abort
   * COORDINATOR: once it recovers, decides abort
-  * SERVER: after a timeout, abort
-* after sending YES vote, while waiting for the global decision:
+* after the server has sent a YES vote, while waiting for the global decision:
   * COORDINATOR:
     * if it is in READY state, abort after a timeout if it does not receive all the votes (even if it has crashed and recovered)
-    * if it is in COMMIT/ABORT tell the decision to the remaining cohorts.
+    * if it is in COMMIT/ABORT on recovery tell the decision to the remaining cohorts.
   * SERVER: ask everybody else for the decision:
     * if it finds a COMMIT, commits;
     * if it finds an ABORT, aborts;
-    * otherwise wait.
+    * otherwise wait. (periodically ask?)
+* the client times out and starts a new transaction with another (or the same) coordinator

+### SERVER CRASH

 #### A server crashes during a TXN
+* COORDINATOR: on timeout, decide to abort
+* SERVER: on recovery abort all pending transactions apart from the ones for which it voted COMMIT.

 #### A server crashes during a 2-PC
+* before the server sent a vote:
+  * COORDINATOR: abort after a timeout
+  * SERVER: on recovery abort all pending transactions apart from the ones for which it voted COMMIT.
+* after the server sent a COMMIT vote
+  * COORDINATOR: business as usual
+  * SERVER: on recovery ask the decision to the coordinator

 ## Considerations